jeroenmoons/drl_banana/Report.md

 I did some rudimentary manual grid search of the hyper-parameter space and ended up with the following:

 * **alpha**: 0.0001
-  -> I made this 5 times smaller, sped up training quite a bit and resulted in a convergence score
+  _-> I made this 5 times smaller, sped up training and resulted in a higher convergence score (better generalisation?)_
 * **gamma**: 0.99
-  -> seems to have little effect as long as it is sufficiently large, since this is an episodic task we can see the end
+  _-> seems to have little effect as long as it is near 1, since this is an episodic task we can see the end_
 * **learning batch size**: 100
-  -> increasing this boosts learning speed, see 'further work' section below
+  _-> increasing this boosts learning speed, see 'further work' section below_
 * **replay buffer size**: 10^5
-  -> as long as it is large enough this seems to have little effect
+  _-> as long as it is large enough this seems to have little effect_
 * **epsilon**: starts at 1, decays with factor .9999, bottoms out at 0.01
-  -> increasing epsilon_min results in a lower average training score because there is too much exploration
+  _-> increasing epsilon_min results in a lower average training score because there is too much exploration_
 * **tau**: 0.001
-  -> I didn't experiment with this parameter, didn't think this would have a large impact
+  _-> I didn't experiment with this parameter, didn't think this would have a large impact_

-#### Q network architecture
+#### Q-network architecture

 Playing with the network architecture revealed better performance with an even smaller network.
 After trying a number of different configurations I found that a network with smaller hidden layers worked better than my original version.